munificent/craftinginterpreters/book/parsing-expressions.md

 [last chapter]: representing-code.html

 Some CS textbooks make a big deal out of parsers.
-In the 60s, computer scientists -- reasonably fed up with programming in assembly language -- started designing more sophisticated, <span name="human">human</span>-friendly languages like FORTRAN and ALGOL.
+In the 60s, computer scientists -- understandably tired of programming in assembly language -- started designing more sophisticated, <span name="human">human</span>-friendly languages like FORTRAN and ALGOL.
 Alas, they weren't very *machine*-friendly, for the primitive machines at the time.

 <aside name="human">